-c.
-The land uses authorized by the proposal are consistent with the existing or planned function, capacity and level of service of the transportation system serving the proposed zoning district.
+- C. The land uses authorized by the proposal are consistent with the existing or planned function, capacity and level of service of the transportation system serving the proposed zoning district.
+Finding: Complies as Proposed.
+No land uses are proposed to change and this proposal will have no impact on the transportation system. - D. Statewide planning goals shall by addressed if the comprehensive plan does not contain specific policies or provisions which control the amendment.